Embrace the spooky season with these fun Halloween recipes.

 For added effect, use black and red tortilla chips for dipping.

-If you’re looking for a scrumptious meal to serve for dinner on a cool fall evening, this creamy pumpkin soup could be just the thing.
+Are you looking for scrumptious pumpkin recipes to serve for dinner on a cool fall evening?
+If so, this creamy pumpkin soup could be just the thing.

 It’s thick, herb-flavored, and features the rich flavors of pumpkin puree and chicken stock.